Zeranny/ezedits-wiki/commands/structures/primary+secondary-alignment.md

 ### Perturb Secondary: <mark style="color:orange;">\[-x]</mark>

-In our primary+secondary system, placement fails if both vectors are collinear.
+In our primary+secondary system, placement fails if both vectors are collinear, which simply means they are on the same line.

 By enabling this flag ezEdits tries to circumvent that case by perturbing the secondary direction by a small amount.